 - It occurs mostly in patients who are severely debilitated, immunocompromised or mechanically ventilated.

-- Infection occurring during the first four days of the hospital stay is usually caused by S. pneumoniae, H. influenzae and Moraxella catarrhalis.
+- Infection occurring less than five days after hospital admission is usually caused by S. pneumoniae.

 - Hospital-acquired pneumonia is often caused by multiple organisms.